 Start the New Year with Compassion

-Special Talk with Avalokiteshvara Chanted Prayers
+Avalokiteshvara Chanted Prayers

-& Guided Meditation
+Guided Meditation & Refreshments

 with Kelsang Lamden